just-work/django-sitemap-generate/README.md

     ```python
     SITEMAP_MAPPING = 'testproject.testapp.urls.sitemaps'
     ```
-3. You may need to override default sitemap index url name
+3. Specify name of the sitemap index url.
+If you have `urlpatterns` like example above, you can write:
     ```python
-    SITEMAP_INDEX_URL = 'sitemap-index'
+    SITEMAP_INDEX_NAME = 'sitemap-index'
     ```
-4. Also you may need to setup forwarded protocol handling in django settings:
+4. Specify name of the `view.sitemap` view.
+If you have `urlpatterns` like example above, you can write:
     ```python
+    SITEMAPS_VIEW_NAME = 'django.contrib.sitemaps.views.sitemap'
+    ```
+5. Also you may need to setup forwarded protocol handling in django settings:
+    ```python
     SECURE_PROXY_SSL_HEADER = ('HTTP_X_FORWARDED_PROTO', 'https')
     ```
-5. Note that django paginates sitemap with `p` query parameter, but corresponding sitemap files are named `sitemap-video.xml`, `sitemap-video-2.xml` and so on.
+6. Note that django paginates sitemap with `p` query parameter, but corresponding sitemap files are named `sitemap-video.xml`, `sitemap-video-2.xml` and so on.
 You'll need to configure some "rewrites".